darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

 ```bash
 sudo ./ dual_chan_pkt_fwd
 ```
-In some cases the sudo option generates a failure.
+> - in some cases the "sudo" option generates a failure.
 If you get an “Unrecognized transreciver”, try the command without “sudo”
-> you can Stop the Gateway with Crtl + C
+> - you can Stop the Gateway with Crtl + C

 6) Copy the Gateway ID from the Console in your clipboard